Embedding Theorems for the Dunkl Harmonic Oscillator on the Line

 \section{Perturbed Schwartz space}

 We introduce a perturbed version $\SS_\sigma^m$ of each $\SS^m$ that will be appropriate to show our embedding results.
-Since $\SS_\sigma^m$ must contain the functions $\phi_k$, Theorem~\ref{t:upper estimates of xi k} indicates that different definitions must be given for $\sigma\ge0$ and $\sigma<0$.
+Since~$\SS_\sigma^m$ must contain the functions $\phi_k$, Theorem~\ref{t:upper estimates of xi k} indicates that dif\/ferent def\/initions must be given for $\sigma\ge0$ and $\sigma<0$.

 When $\sigma\ge0$, for any $\phi\in\Cinf$ and $m\in\N$, let